mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the group transitions between epochs.

 Each new epoch is initiated with a Commit message.
-The Commit instructs existing members of the group to update their views of ratchet tree by applying a set of Proposals, and uses the updated ratchet tree to distribute fresh entropy to the group.
+The Commit instructs existing members of the group to update their views of the ratchet tree by applying a set of Proposals, and uses the updated ratchet tree to distribute fresh entropy to the group.
 This fresh entropy is provided only to members in the new epoch, not to members who have been removed, so it maintains the confidentiality of the epoch secret (in other words, it provides post-compromise security with respect to those members).

-For each Commit that adds member(s) to the group, there is a corresponding Welcome message.
-The Welcome message provides new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views are equivalent to the views held by other members of the group in this epoch.
+For each Commit that adds member(s) to the group, there is a single corresponding Welcome message.
+The Welcome message provides all the new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views are equivalent to the views held by other members of the group in this epoch.